 Summary

-For this course, we would use the Simple Game Library and C++ to develop an enhanced SDL application.
+This is a tutorial on how to setup Simple Game Library to develop an enhanced SDL application.
 Since we are using Windows in this tutorial, most steps are straightforward.
 The only handicap is that the scripts of compilation at the github repository are not well written and error messages are misleading.
-Error handling is pretty bad and if something goes wrong you end up with contradictory messages.

 Lets get started.